vdhamer/Photo-Club-Hub-HTML/.github/README.md

-This concept is comparable to the hierarchy of distributed [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) servers that translate textual internet addresses into numeric internet addresses: this app has one entry point (a filed named `root.level1.json`) that can forward the viewer to clubs with membership lists (`level2.json` files).
+This concept is comparable to the hierarchy of distributed [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) servers that translate textual internet addresses into numeric internet addresses: this app has one entry point (a file named `root.level1.json`) that can forward the viewer to clubs with membership lists (`level2.json` files).
 These lead the viewer to image portfolios as managed by the photo clubs.